ShprAlex/SproutLife/README.md

 There are several reasons why Sprout Life is exciting:

 - **Open ended evolution** - Sprout Life allows for truly open ended evolution.
-GOL creates behavior that exceeds it's programming.
-The rules specify the on/off switching of stationary cells, but this results in moving patterns.
-The patterns can even do computations that the cells could not.
-Sprout Life treats these patterns like organisms.
-It encourages them to evolve to be bigger.
-As organisms grow in size, they also grow in terms of their computing ability.
-It’s exciting because there is no limit to how big and complex the evolved organisms can get.
+We want to emulate the rise of biological complexity.
+Our model creates self sustaining organisms.
+Initially these organisms are like simple proteins that can barely make copies of themselves.
+The organisms compete to grow larger, and we can study how greater size creates greater computational capabilities.
+We believe that our system allows the organisms to grow larger indefinitely, so that evolution can proceed without limit.

 - **Collective behavior, not just individual fitness** - Collective behavior is the driver for evolution within Sprout Life.
 Cellular automata patterns are fragile and sensitive to disruption.
 In order for an organism to succeed it needs to be a good neighbor to its offspring, parents, and relatives.